The Cost of OER and Return on Investment

 Open Educational Resources in Dual Enrollment

-This session will help decision-makers on all levels — state, higher education institutions and K12 schools and districts — better understand the perceived costs of open educational resources, cost-savings, and the return on investments.
+This session was held to help decision-makers on all levels — state, higher education institutions and K12 schools and districts — better understand the perceived costs of open educational resources, cost-savings, and the return on investments.

 This session is part of SREB’s Open Educational Resources in Dual Enrollment webinar series.